cocowy1/ADStereo/README.md

 # 2. Train on SceneFlow
 Run `main.py` to train on the SceneFlow dataset.
 Please update datapath in `train_kitti.py` as your training data path.

-# 3. Finetune on KITTI 2015 \& Inference
+# 3. Finetune \& Inference
-Run `train_kitti.py` to finetune on the KITTI 2012 \& 2015 dataset.
-Please update datapath in `train_kitti.py` as your training data path.
+Run `finetune.py` to finetune on the different real-world datasets.
+Please update datapath in `finetune.py` as your training data path.

 To generate prediction results on the test set of the KITTI dataset, you can run `evaluate_kitti.py`.
 The inference time can be printed  once you run `evaluate_kitti.py`.
 And the inference results on the KITTI dataset can be directly submitted to the online evaluation server for benchmarking.

-# 4. Finetune on Middlebury
-Run `train_mid.py` to finetune on the KITTI 2012 \& 2015 dataset.
-Please update datapath in `train_mid.py` as your training data path.

 # 5. Evaluate FLOPs
 Run `counts_op.py` to validate FLOPs consumption.